Video shows dogs attack boy in Virginia neighborhood - NewsBreak

 "There was blood everywhere," Iouza said.

-The majority of his injuries were on his leg, head and face, according to his father.
+The majority of his injuries are on his leg, head and face, according to his father.

 “I can’t explain how much pain it causes me seeing my son attacked by two dogs,” Iouza said.

-The aftermath of what happened is weighing heavily on the little boy and his family.
+The aftermath of what happened are weighing on the little boy and his family.

 Abanoub has trouble sleeping and is having nightmares about the dogs, according to his father.